queilawithaQ/documentation/_general/about/vm-and-infrastructure.md

 Codeship Basic runs [Ubuntu 14.04 (Trusty Tahr)](https://help.ubuntu.com/14.04/serverguide/index.html) on all build machines.
 To virtualize the build machines [Linux Containers (LXC)](https://linuxcontainers.org) are used.
 All Basic build machines run on AWS us-east-1.
 Basic is multi tenant meaning there are many Linux Containers running on a single AWS instance at a time.

-**Every build gets a new completely clean container.** Changes done to the filesystem during the build are stored on a temporary filesystem in memory so your code never touches a harddrive and is completely removed as soon as the build ends.
+**Every build is provisioned with a new LXC instance.** Changes done to the filesystem during the build are stored on a temporary filesystem in memory so your code never touches a harddrive and is completely removed as soon as the build ends.

 ### Codeship Pro